-The Group's SHKP Volunteer Team was formed in 2003 and now has over 2,400 members.
-The Team put in about 120,000 hours of service in 2015.
+The SHKP Volunteer Team was formed in 2003.
+The Team has put in over 850,000 hours of service since it was formed.
 It helps a cross section of society including the elderly, low-income families and people with disabilities.
 It also participates in programmes to promote healthy growth among disadvantaged young people and children.

 A junior Sunshine Team was set up in 2010 to encourage young people to get involved in volunteer service.
 Members include children of Group staff and those that the main Team has helped in the past and who wanted to volunteer.
 The teams encourage self-reliance and self-help for the benefit of the community.

 The teams are supported by the Group’s management and staff.
 Team captain Raymond Kwok honours members every year to appreciate their contributions to society.
 He encourages staff and their families to get involved, to help others and bring families closer.

 Team members use their professional skills in many long-term volunteer initiatives including:

 Helping Seniors Move

 The team has helped elderly residents affected by the redevelopment of housing estates relocate to new homes including residents of Shek Kip Mei, So Uk, Ngau Tau Kok Lower and Anderson Road estates.
 The relocation programme used the expertise of Group staff in construction and property management to help seniors pick and inspect their new flats and do basic work like installing lights, tiling floors and cleaning.
 Team members also passed on their expertise to students and volunteers from other companies and organizations to help more people in need.